My bin hasn't been emptied

 If your bin is put out for collection containing wrong items, it will not be emptied.
 This is to prevent the whole vehicle load being contaminated, which may result in& it being rejected for recycling.

 Our crews regularly check the recycling bins to make sure they are free from non-recyclable items before they empty it.
 If the bin contains wrong items, it will not be emptied and the crew will leave a sticker on the bin informing you of the incorrect items.
 Residents must remove the wrong items and dispose of them correctly.
 We will then be able to empty your bin on the next scheduled collection date.
 We do not return to empty bins that have been reported as contaminated.

-If you are unsure what goes into your blue recycling bin, please check Your guide to getting your recycling right in Suffolk
+If you are unsure what goes into your blue recycling bin, please check our "together we can get our recycling right" leaflet

 For tips to try and avoid frozen bins, and other information regarding waste collections during cold weather, please read Waste collections in colder weather